jimizai/vue-rest-hooks/README.md

 // => delete(variables)
 ```

-and the data loading error is also reactive
+And the data loading error args are also reactive